I was recently horrified to learn my brother only washes his sheets annually. It turns out, he’s not alone.

 - As tempting as it is to curl up on your doona for a rainy weekend Netflix binge, your bed should be for sleep only.

-- Be sure to follow the manufacturer’s instructions when washing the pillows or doonas themselves.
+- Be sure to follow the manufacturer’s instructions when washing the pillows or doonas themselves - this is really important and unfortunately something most people don't abide by.